albar965/littlenavmap-manual/src/en/APPROACHES.rst

 is not valid or incomplete.
 In this case, the resulting procedure is not usable and a warning dialog will be shown if essential navaids are missing.

+*Little Navmap* might refuse to use the procedure depending on error.